 The first version of the AWSP Leadership Framework was born in the late '90s.
 It was the result of a two-year study by a group of practicing principals, central office administrators, and university faculty.
-The charge given to the group was to answer this question: "What school leader responsibilities have the greatest leverage in producing gains in student achievement?"
+This version 1.0 was later expanded under Governor Christine Gregoire to meet the requirements of Race to the Top, President Obama's education reform initiative.
+With the addition of built-out rubrics and language describing measured improvements in student achievement, version 2.0 was born.